Hiba1471/Surgical-Complication-Risk-Prediction-Engine/README.md

 * **R Markdown Source Code (`.Rmd`)** — The source analysis file containing the code used for data preparation, feature engineering, model training, evaluation, and reporting.
 * **Markdown Report Version** — A GitHub-friendly version of the PDF report, including images and visual outputs, so the full analysis can be viewed directly in the repository.

-Together, these files provide both a high-level explanation of the project and the technical workflow behind the final results.

 ## Disclaimer

 This project is for educational and research purposes only.
 It is not a medical diagnostic tool and should not be used for clinical decision-making without further validation, fairness review, and approval from qualified healthcare professionals.